gman999/doc/general/network-host-discovery.md

 __Getting MAC Addresses with the Same Command__

-Running the above command with root privileges (or sudo) will also provide the network interface (wired or wireless) hard-coded MAC address.
+Running the above command with root privileges (or sudo) will also provide the network interface's (wired or wireless) hard-coded MAC address.
 Additionally, it provides the suspected network interface manufacturer, based on the [organizationally unique identifier](http://standards-oui.ieee.org/oui.txt).

 	$ sudo nmap -sn 192.168.1.0/24

 Output will list each host, and provide a summary of the scanned hosts:

-MAC Address: 00:0B:00:41:AB:4B (Fujian Start Computer Equipment) Nmap scan report for 192.168.1.100
+MAC Address: 00:0B:00:41:AB:4B (Fujian Start Computer Equipment)
+Nmap scan report for 192.168.1.100
 Host is up.

 Nmap done: 256 IP addresses (7 hosts up) scanned in 1.34 seconds

 Note that MAC addresses are only discoverable on a local network, and not over the internet.

-__Do a more comprehensive scan of a particular host__
+__A More Comprehensive Scan of a Particular Host__

 Outputs to the above commands produces a list that can be compared to existing inventory lists, or even a quick eyeball survey on smaller local networks.
 But what if a host can't be identified?
 A more in-depth scan might be warranted: